 Q: How does acrylic compare to other greenhouse glazing materials, such as glass and polycarbonate?

 A: Acrylic has several advantages over glass, including being much more durable, lighter, and more insulating.
 It also has better optical clarity and is less expensive than some types of glass.
 However, glass is more scratch-resistant than acrylic and has better UV resistance.
 Polycarbonate is also a popular greenhouse glazing material, especially for larger structures.
 Polycarbonate is lighter and much more impact-resistant than glass, but it is less optically clear than acrylic and can scratch more easily.
+Acrylic will also maintain optical clarity longer than polycarbonate.
+Acrylic, while durable and impact resistant (17 times stronger than glass), is more prone to cracking and shattering under impact than polycarbonate.
 Multi-wall polycarbonate (twin wall, triple wall, all the way up to five wall) is a more recent innovation and is known for its excellent insulating properties.

 Q: How do I clean and maintain acrylic greenhouse glazing?